-Acceptance of a student in an Upper College is the responsibility of the respective academic Dean in consultation with the Director of Student Personnel and heads of departments concerned.
+Acceptance of a student in an Upper College is the responsibility of the respective academic Dean in consultation with the Dean of the General College and heads of departments concerned.

-A change by an Upper College student from one field of concentration or major to another, or from one college to another, must be approved by the Dean of the college in which he is enrolled.
+A change by an Upper College student from one field of concentration or major to another, or from one college to another, must be approved by the Dean of the college in which he is enrolled and by the Dean of the 'college in which he wishes to enroll.